 We wish to invite Indigenous and non-Indigenous people from Australia and throughout, to attend the conference to share and gather information.
 We also extend an invitation to participants to join us at the conference dinner in a relaxed atmosphere.
 To ensure that delegates attend and participate in the conference experience, it is important to note that to show accountability of delegates in meeting their obligation; each delegate will receive a Certificate of Attendance only when they attend 85% of all the conference sessions.
 In addition at the end of the conference, delegates will receive a copy of all papers & presentations presented at the conference through Dropbox.

-Indigenous Conference Services (Australia) is a privately owned, wholly self-funded Indigenous business which specialises in events and conferences.
-Even though we are a self funded enterprise, we come from grass roots backgrounds with a burning passion for social justice issues.
-As such, we seek to compliment the workings of community initiatives and organisations across a broad spectrum of Indigenous affairs.
-The events that we design seek not to have a political agenda, however to compliment local, state and national organisations.
+Indigenous Conference Services (Australia) is a privately owned, wholly self-funded Indigenous business that specialises in events and conferences.
+Even though we are a self-funded enterprise, we come from grassroots backgrounds with a burning passion for social justice issues.
+As such, we seek to complement the workings of community initiatives and organisations across a broad spectrum of Indigenous affairs.
+The events that we design seek not to have a political agenda, however, to complement local, state and national organisations.
 Indigenous Conference Services (Australia) seeks to employ local community members wherever possible and gives a strong undertaking to adhere to local customs and protocols.
 As we are a not for profit enterprise, we are continually seeking to partner with organisations.
-ICS-MEES Pty Ltd is totally Indigenous owned and over time has helped establish Indigenous controlled organisations free of charge.
-Our next major project is to establish and develop a fully Indigenous Children Services within the Wide Bay region.
+ICS-MEES Pty Ltd is totally Indigenous-owned and over time has helped establish Indigenous controlled organisations free of charge.
+Our next major project is to establish and develop fully Indigenous Children Services within the Wide Bay region.
 Our vision for the service is that it will be a stand-alone, privately sponsored organisation in which the core values are the protection of our children through reducing the number of children entering state-controlled child safety and care.

 CONFERENCE PARTICIPANTS REQUIREMENTS